What would you tell your teenage self about getting through high school?

 My only real regret is failing to stick by friends when they needed it most.
-There’s a curious, and all-too common phenomenon among girls, which many women look back on in disbelief.
+There’s a curious, and all-too-common phenomenon among girls, which many women look back on in disbelief.
 You know the drill: somebody in your girl gang becomes a target for either no significant reason or some flippant act of ‘betrayal’.
 At best, there’s some bitching and eye-rolling until it’s somebody else’s turn.
-At worst, one of you becomes suddenly ostracised from the group, sometimes not even knowing what they’ve done wrong.
+At worst, one of you suddenly becomes ostracised from the group, sometimes not even knowing what they’ve done wrong.
 Nowadays, it’s ’called ‘ghosting’, and you can hide behind a screen as you wipe someone from your life.

 You don’t have to be complicit in this.
-Question what’s going on, and don’t give into the worst side of yourself for the sake of self-preservation.
+Question what’s going on, and don’t give in to the worst side of yourself for the sake of self-preservation.
 If I teach my kids one thing about being a decent human, I hope it’s how to be a real friend.

 4. What happens in high school doesn’t define you

-Don’t buy into the label you’re given in high school: ‘geek’, ‘gossip’, ‘the pretty but boring one’… even if you’re one of the ‘cool kids’ – because everything changes and nobody wants to peak at age 15.
+Don’t buy into the label you’re given in high school – ‘geek’, ‘gossip’, ‘the pretty but boring one’… even if you’re one of the ‘cool kids’ – because everything changes and nobody wants to peak at age 15.
 Life is a pretty good levelling field.
 And besides, you never know who’ll come in really handy on LinkedIn in 20 years’ time.

 Please don’t let your grades define you either.
 The scores you get now are NOT going to map out the rest of your life.
-I’m incredibly proud of my friends who didn’t get that magic number in their final exams, but did things their own way, and are now some of the most successful people I know working all around the world.
+I’m incredibly proud of my friends who didn’t get that magic number in their final exams but did things their own way.
+They are now some of the most successful people I know working all around the world.
 I also wish I’d known about the ‘gap year’.
 Spending time to travel, try different things and know what you really want to do is priceless – I wish I’d had a bit more life experience before hurtling into university just so I could spend most of my time avoiding lectures.